-0097 Medication Reconciliation Medication Reconciliation Post-Discharge 0646 Reconciled Medication List Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Exclusion Details N/A N/A For Claims/Administrative Data: UB-04 (Form Locator 17 - Discharge Status): 07 - Left against medical advice or discontinued care 20 - Expired 40 - Expired at home 41 - Expired in a medical facility 42 - Expired-place unknown Risk Adjustment No risk adjustment or risk stratification N/A No risk adjustment or risk stratification N/A No risk adjustment or risk stratification No risk adjustment or risk stratification.
-Stratification N/A N/A We encourage the results of this measure to be stratified by race, ethnicity, gender, and primary language, and have included these variables as recommended data elements to be collected.
-Type Score Rate/proportion better quality = higher score Rate/proportion better quality = higher score Rate/proportion better quality = higher score Algorithm Calculation for Performance For performance purposes, this measure is calculated by creating a fraction with the following components: Numerator and Denominator.
-Step 1: Determine the eligible population.
-The eligible population is all the patients aged 65 years and older.
-Step 2: Determine number of patients meeting the denominator criteria as specified in Section 2a1.7 above.
-Step 3: Determine the number of patients who meet the numerator criteria as specified in section 2a1.3 above.
-The numerator includes all patients who had a reconciliation of the discharge mediations with the current medication list in the outpatient medical record documented Step 4: Calculate the rate by dividing the total from Step 3 by the total from Step 2 Attachment PCPI Sample Calculation Algorithm.pdf anchor date enrollment requirement.
-Step 2.
-Search administrative systems to identify numerator events for all members in the eligible population.
+0097 Medication Reconciliation 0554 Medication Reconciliation Post-Dis Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Step 1: Determine the eligible The eligible population is all aged 65 years and older.
+Step 2: Determine number of meeting the denominator crite specified in Section 2a1.7 abo Step 3: Determine the numbe who meet the numerator crite specified in section 2a1.3 abo numerator includes all patient reconciliation of the discharg with the current medication li outpatient medical record doc Step 4: Calculate the rate by total from Step 3 by the total Attachment PCPI Sample Ca Algorithm.pdf identify numerator events for all menthe eligible population.
 Step 3.
-If applicable, for members for whom administrative data do not show a positive numerator event, search administrative data for an exclusion to the service/procedure being measured.
-Note: This step applies only to measures for which optional exclusions are specified and for which the organization has chosen to search for exclusions.
-The organization is not required to search for optional exclusions.
-To calculate performance rates: 1) Find the patients who meet the initial patient population (ie, the general group of patients that the performance measure is designed to address).
-2) From the patients within the initial patient population criteria, find the patients who qualify for the denominator (ie, the specific group of patients for inclusion in a specific performance measure based on defined criteria).
+If applicable, for members for administrative data do not show a posnumerator event, search administrative for an exclusion to the service/proced being measured.
+Note: This step applet to measures for which optional exclusions when had a remediations are specified and for which the organization is not required to search optional exclusions.
+To organization is not required to search optional exclusions.
+Step 4.
+Exclude from the eligible popmembers from step 3 for whom denominator (ie, the specific group of patients for inclusion in a specific performance measure based on defined criteria).
 Note: in some cases the initial patient population and denominator are identical.
 For the purpose of this measure, a patient can qualify for the measure multiple times during the measurement period if they have multiple inpatient discharges.
 3) From the patients within the denominator, find the patients who qualify for the Numerator (ie, the group of patients in the denominator for whom a process or outcome of care occurs).
-Validate that the number of patients in the numerator is less than or equal to the number of patients who did not meet the numerator criteria, determine if the physician has documented that the patient meets any criteria for
+Validate that the number of patients in the denominator 4) From the patients who did not meet the numerator criteria, determine if the physician has